dcunited001/dcunited001.github.io/_posts/2017-09-21-speed-of-thought-illusion-of-separation.md

 #### And Is Made Of At Least Two Kinds of Stars?

-People, or sociophysical networks, which have spaces of varying topology: both physical spaces and more logical spaces.
-In one we are literally made of star dust and, in the other, our (intersections) form star-like graph structures.

 Sociophysical systems exhibit a wide array of behavior that can be modeled with physics metaphors.
+From atop a ziggurat in Sumeria or Mesoamerica, some of the basic sociophysical mechanics emerge visibily as patterns of interaction in crowds.
 The movement of people in a mall have a temperature, as they do at wider geographic scales.
 Density and temperature correlate with interest and intent.
-Moreover, the density of the group yields more connections and a faster rate of information diffusion.
-From atop a ziggurat in Sumeria or Mesoamerica, some of the basic sociophysical mechanics emerge visibily as patterns of interaction in crowds.
+Moreover, the temperature and density of the group yields more connections and a faster rate of information diffusion.

 ![Teotihuacan](/img/posts/2017-09-14-speed-of-thought-illusion-of-separation/teotihuacan.jpg)

+The answer to the riddle above is people, or sociophysical networks, which have spaces of varying topology: both physical spaces and more logical spaces.
+In one we are literally made of star dust and, in the other, star-like images emerge from graphs.

 <a name="the-speed-of-sound" />

 ### [The Speed of Sound](#the-speed-of-sound)

-Extending the parallels to temperature and density yields a metaphor to the speed of sound, describing the potential speed at which general information could travel.
+Extending the parallels to temperature and density yields a metaphor to the speed of sound.
+It describes the potential speed at which general information could travel.
 This can't effectively model diffusion of specific pieces of information, since people exhibit choice over the information they propagate.
 It instead assumes temperature and density correlate with higher potential for interactions to occur.
 As you geographically zoom out, the potential speed of information diffusion becomes more closely coupled to temperature and population density.

 <a name="cultural-reverberation" />